 DATA SHARING RESTRICTIONS.
 Although Task Force member agencies are required to share data among themselves and with other law enforcement authorities, the degree to which they can share this data is restricted by state and federal confidentiality requirements.
-For example, although the Division of Unemployment Insurance will soon begin receiving information on misclassification from the Internal Revenue Service, this information cannot be further shared among the partner agencies.
+For example, although the Division of Unemployment Insurance receives information on misclassification from the Internal Revenue Service, this information cannot be further shared among the partner agencies.
+Similarly, Task Force investigations as well as any audits conducted by member agencies/divisions are confidential.
 Balancing confidentiality concerns with the need to maximize data sharing potential will be an ongoing challenge for the Task Force.

 POTENTIALLY INCONSISTENT DETERMINATIONS.
-The Workplace Fraud Act helped standardize the different legal tests that Task Force member agencies and divisions use in determining if a worker is an employee or an independent contractor.
-However, the possibility for inconsistency in these tests remains.
-For example, the Workers' Compensation Commission uses common law to determine if a worker is an employee, while the DLLR Division of Unemployment Insurance and DLLR Division of Labor and Industry use the three-part "ABC test."
-Thus, while it is likely that in most instances a determination as to a worker's status will be the same under either legal standard, 21 the Task Force must remain aware of the possibility of inconsistent determinations.
+The Workplace Fraud Act helped clarify the different legal tests that Task Force member agencies and divisions use in determining if a worker is an employee or an independent contractor.
+For example, the Workers' Compensation Commission uses common law to determine if a worker is an employee, while the Department of Labor Divisions of Unemployment Insurance and Labor and Industry use the three-part "ABC test."
+The outcome is likely to be the same because both tests focus on similar factors such as who directs and controls the work, and whether the individual has an independent business separate from the employers' usual business.
+Although it is possible for a worker to be correctly classified differently under the different standards, that is not common and in most cases, applying the various laws (federal and state) results in the same worker classification.
+The Task Force remains aware that there is always a possibility that different agencies, using different tests, may have inconsistent determinations.

-V. NEXT STEPS AND GOALS FOR 2010
+V. NEXT STEPS AND GOALS FOR 2013

-■ IMPROVED TASK FORCE WEBSITE.
-The Task Force is in the process of building a webpage that will be accessible through the webpages of the member agencies and divisions.
-The webpage will have an online complaint form to allow members of the public to lodge complaints more easily.
-The webpage will also include educational content for workers, employers and the general public.
+IMPROVE TASK FORCE WEBSITE.
+The Task Force website is continually being updated.
+The current webpage will be redesigned, expanded and made accessible through the websites of the member agencies and divisions.
+The webpage includes an online complaint form to allow members of the public to submit complaints more easily.
+The webpage also includes information on the Workplace Fraud Act and the Task Force for workers, employers and the general public.